amitxv/PC-Tuning/docs/post-install.md

 - Download and install [Open-Shell](https://github.com/Open-Shell/Open-Shell-Menu).
 Only install the ``Open-Shell Menu``

-- Settings I personally use as per section:
+- Settings I use as per section:

     - Skin